MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/one-time-call.md

 Note: The instructions the agent copies when they’re using the Remote Assist desktop web app differs slightly from the message they copy when they’re using the Remote Asist mobile web app.
 When an agent sets up the call via desktop browser and selects Join the call to join the call via Teams desktop app, the customer can join the call only via Remote Assist mobile app.
 The customer cannot join via Teams desktop.
 This is because the Remote Assist app is not available on desktop, and a Remote Assist call cannot take place between two Teams desktop users.
 However, when an agent sets up the call via mobile browser and selects Join the call to join the call via Remote Assist mobile app, the customer can join the call via Remote Assist mobile app or Teams desktop app.
 #### After the agent generates a call link, the call appears on their Teams calendar.
-They can select that meeting via Teams desktop to join the One-time Call via Teams desktop app.
-However, can they select that meeting via Teams mobile or Remote Assist mobile to join the One-time Call using Teams mobile or Remote Assist mobile, respectively?
+They can select that meeting via Teams desktop to join the one-time call via Teams desktop app.
+However, can they select that meeting via Teams mobile or Remote Assist mobile to join the one-time call using Teams mobile or Remote Assist mobile, respectively?
-No. The agent cannot join a One-time Call via Teams mobile app.
-In addition, the only way an agent can join the One-time Call via Remote Assist mobile app is by using the Remote Assist web app to generate the call link, and then selecting Join the call.
+No. The agent cannot join a one-time call via Teams mobile app.
+In addition, the only way an agent can join the one-time call via Remote Assist mobile app is by using the Remote Assist web app to generate the call link, and then selecting Join the call.
 #### When the agent selects Generate a link, a meeting will appear on their Teams calendar.
 Can a licensed Remote Assist user join the meeting from Remote Assist on HoloLens?
 Yes.
 However, the Remote Assist HoloLens user cannot admit people from the lobby into the call.
 Please follow instructions listed at the end of [this document](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/join-meeting-hololens) to modify the meeting before inviting guests to join the meeting.
-#### What’s the difference between the agent creating a meeting using Teams and forwarding it to their customer, versus setting up a call using the Remote Assist web app and sending their customer the One-time Call link?
+#### What’s the difference between the agent creating a meeting using Teams and forwarding it to their customer, versus setting up a call using the Remote Assist web app and sending their customer the one-time call link?
 There are two main differences.
 First, setting up the call via Remote Assist web app and selecting Join call enables the agent to join the call using Remote Assist mobile.
 Second, setting up the call via Remote Assist web app enables the agent to send a link that their customer can use to join the call using Remote Assist mobile.
-#### How many people can join a One-time Call?
+#### How many people can join a one-time call?
 Two people.

 ### Customer experience